ProjectNeura/LEADS/README.md

 ![GitHub Release Date - Published_At](https://img.shields.io/github/release-date/ProjectNeura/LEADS)

 LEADS is a lightweight embedded assisted driving system.
-It is designed to simplify the development of the instrumentation system for electric vehicles.
+It is designed to simplify the development of the instrumentation and control system for electric vehicles.
 It is written in well-organized Python and C/C++ with impressive performance.
 It is not only plug-and-play (the [VeC Project](https://www.villanovacollege.org/giving/vec-project)) but also fully customizable.
 It provides multiple abstract layers that allow users to pull out the components and rearrange them into a new project.
 You can either configure the existing executable module `leads_vec` and `leads_vec_rc` simply